Humboldt Lodging Alliance

 Section 1: Elected Officers

 The elected officers of the Corporation shall be a Chair of the Board, Chair-Elect, Vice Chair, and a Secretary-Treasurer.
-All officers shall be members-at-large of the Board of Directors.
+All officers shall be a Director of the Board.

 Section 2: Qualifications for Office

-Any designated voting representative of a member in good standing shall be eligible for nomination and election as an elective officer.
+A Director of the Board in good standing shall be eligible for nomination and election as an elected officer.